trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

                         </div>
                         <div id="collapseThree" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
-                                Depending on what your wipe mode is set to it either wipes all sensitive data (overwrites where your usernames, passwords, keys etc. are stored) or if you are using full wipe mode it does a complete erase of the OnlyKey including sensitive data and all firmware (this requires reloading firmware).
+                                Depending on what your wipe mode is set to it either wipes all sensitive data (erases your usernames, passwords, keys etc.) or if you are using full wipe mode it does a complete erase of the OnlyKey including sensitive data and all firmware (this requires reloading firmware).
                             </div>
                         </div>
                     </div>